Implant-Supported Dental Crowns & Bridges – Rock Hill, SC

 Replace a Number of Missing Teeth & Renew Your Smile

 Even one missing tooth can really damage your oral health and your smile confidence.
 While dealing with lost teeth can be painful and stressful, replacing missing teeth with the help of the Rock Hill dental office team at Coombs & Ross Family Dentistry is always comfortable and safe.
-While we are happy to provide traditional tooth replacement solutions like fixed bridges and dentures, we prefer to use state-of-the-art dental implant supported restoration options because they allow us to restore both the tooth roots and the crowns of missing teeth.
+While we are happy to provide traditional tooth replacement solutions like fixed bridges and dentures, we prefer to use state-of-the-art dental implant-supported dental crowns and bridges in Rock Hill, SC because they allow us to restore both the tooth roots and the crowns of missing teeth.
 If you’re ready to learn more about replacing lost teeth, give our dental office in Rock Hill a call to schedule a tooth replacement consultation.
 During this appointment, we will walk you through all of your tooth replacement options and help you to find the right choice for your unique situation.

 Dental crowns are restorations used to cover the top of a damaged or decayed tooth in order to replace the parts of the tooth lost to decay or damage and protect the healthy remaining tooth structures.
 Dental crowns can also be affixed to a dental implant post to recreate the lost tooth from the roots up.